aleMessoMale/certified-kubernetes-administrator-course/docs/08-Storage/03-Storage-in-Docker.md

 - Overlay
 - Overlay2

-- To Selection of the storage drivers depends on the underlying OS.
+- The Selection of the storage drivers depends on the underlying OS.
 Docker will choose the best storage driver available automatically based on the operating system.

 #### Docker References